richard-scryber/PaperworkDayDocs/docs/retreiving_config.md

 ---
 layout: default
-title: How Paperwork works
+title: Retrieving the document
 parent: Getting Started
-nav_order: 5
+nav_order: 4
 ---

-# How Paperwork works
+# Retreiving a generated document
 {: .no_toc }

-When generating a document in a frame, there are a number of actions the framework performs.
+Once a document has been generated in a frame, then the actual document data can be retrieved in code to be stored or other action taken.

 <details open markdown="block">
   <summary>